Title: | Laboratory of Teaching to Statistics and Mathematics |

 returns the probability and its graphical representation.
 The result can be given as a percentage or not.

-# Loading package library(leem) # Example 1 - t-Student distribution ## Not run: P(q = 2, dist = "t-student", df = 10) P(q = 2, dist = "t-student", df = 10, gui = 'rstudio') P(q = 2, dist = "t-student", df = 10, gui = 'tcltk') P(-1 %<X<% 1, dist = "t-student", df = 10) ## End(Not run) # Example 2 - Normal distribution P(-2, dist = "normal", mean = 3, sd = 2, main = expression(f(x) == (1 / sqrt(n * sigma^2)) * exp(-1/2 * (x - mu)^2/sigma^2)))
+# Loading package library(leem) # Example 1 - Student's t distribution ## Not run: P(q = 2, dist = "t-student", df = 10) P(q = 2, dist = "t-student", df = 10, gui = 'rstudio') P(q = 2, dist = "t-student", df = 10, gui = 'tcltk') P(-1 %<X<% 1, dist = "t-student", df = 10) ## End(Not run) # Example 2 - Normal distribution P(-2, dist = "normal", mean = 3, sd = 2, main = expression(f(x) == (1 / sqrt(n * sigma^2)) * exp(-1/2 * (x - mu)^2/sigma^2)))

-# Loading package library(leem) # Example 1 - t-Student distribution ## Not run: P(q = 2, dist = "t-student", df = 10) P(q = 2, dist = "t-student", df = 10, gui = 'rstudio') P(q = 2, dist = "t-student", df = 10, gui = 'tcltk') P(-1 %<X<% 1, dist = "t-student", df = 10) ## End(Not run) # Example 2 - Normal distribution P(-2, dist = "normal", mean = 3, sd = 2, main = expression(f(x) == (1 / sqrt(n * sigma^2)) * exp(-1/2 * (x - mu)^2/sigma^2)))
+# Loading package library(leem) # Example 1 - Student's t distribution ## Not run: P(q = 2, dist = "t-student", df = 10) P(q = 2, dist = "t-student", df = 10, gui = 'rstudio') P(q = 2, dist = "t-student", df = 10, gui = 'tcltk') P(-1 %<X<% 1, dist = "t-student", df = 10) ## End(Not run) # Example 2 - Normal distribution P(-2, dist = "normal", mean = 3, sd = 2, main = expression(f(x) == (1 / sqrt(n * sigma^2)) * exp(-1/2 * (x - mu)^2/sigma^2)))

 Draw a pie chart.